 When you’re shopping for a new credit card, one of the most important numbers to consider is the APR.
-A credit card’s APR, or annual percentage rate, is the interest rate applied to balances you carry beyond the grace period.
+A credit card’s APR, or "annual percentage rate," is the interest rate applied to balances you carry beyond the grace period.
 The lower your card’s APR, the less interest you pay on your credit card balance.

 Types of Credit Card APRs

 Credit cards may have several different APRs, each applied to a different type of balance.
-Purchases and balance transfers often have the same ongoing APR while cash advances tend to carry a slightly higher APR.
-If you’re late on your credit card payments by more than 60 days, a penalty APR may apply to your credit card balance until you’ve made six consecutive payments on time.
+Purchases and balance transfers often have the same ongoing APR, while cash advances tend to carry a slightly higher APR.
+If you’re late on your credit card payments by more than 60 days, a penalty APR may also apply to your credit card balance until you’ve made six consecutive payments on time.

 What’s a Good Credit Card APR?

-Credit card APRs change as federal interest rates change.
+Credit card APRs also can change as federal interest rates change.
 Most credit cards have a variable APR, which means the APR is tied to another interest rate and changes based on the underlying rate.
-For example, many variable APRs are tied to the prime rate, which is the rate that banks lend to their best customers.
+For example, many variable APRs are tied to the prime rate, which is the rate at which banks lend to their best customers.